Perjury

 What does 'judicial proceeding' cover?

-Basically, someone commits perjury if they lie in their evidence in a court or tribunal on any important issue.
+Someone commits perjury if they lie in their evidence in a court or tribunal on any important issue.
 It applies to all courts including the family court.

-But what if I didn't realise I wasn't telling the truth?
+What if I didn't realise I wasn't telling the truth?

 You can't be guilty of perjury if you gave false evidence without knowing it.